line-indonesia/android-on-demand-delivery-sample/README.md

-# Android On Demand Delivery Demo App
+# Android On Demand Delivery Sample App
-This is Demo repo for on demand delivery feature
+This is sample repo for on demand delivery feature

 Table of Contents:
 1. [Pre-requisites](#pre-requisites)